-Every 36 seconds a woman is raped in South Africa.
-That equals the rape a 100 women/hour or 2400 women per day.
-We are called the rape capitol of the world.
+Every 36 seconds, a woman is raped in South Africa.
+That equals the rape of 100 women/hour or 2400 women per day.
+We are sadly called the ”rape capital of the world”.

-People who have been raped can be traumatized and develop post traumatic stress disorder.
+People who have been raped are traumatised and can develop post-traumatic stress disorder.
 Serious injuries can result along with the risk of pregnancy and sexually transmitted infections.
 A person may face violence or threats from the rapist, and, in some cultures, from the victim’s family and relatives.

 Lack of consent is key to the definition of rape.

 - Someone inserts their genital organs into the mouth, anus or genital organs of a victim